mongodb/specifications/source/server-selection/server-selection.rst

    deprioritized servers is provided, and the topology is a sharded cluster, these servers should be selected only if there are no other suitable servers.
-   The server selection algorithm MUST ignore the deprioritized servers if the topology is not sharded cluster.
+   The server selection algorithm MUST ignore the deprioritized servers if the topology is not a sharded cluster.

 4. Filter the suitable servers by calling the optional, application-provided server selector.